winstonford/docker-beaglebone-resinio-mountup/README.md

 This triple simple app will mount an micro sd card that's been inserted into a beaglebone black running on resin.io.

-On resin.io, in order to get terminal access and shell into your linux device, you need to first have an app on the device.
-So you can use this app as a simple starting point and then merge the components into another app.
+The app also installs btrfs-tools so that you can use the beaglebone to format the card in btrfs.

 ## Why